bikeboardsurf1/containers-101/container-introduction/step2/text.md

 <br>

-* Navigate to the working directory for that contains the exercises
+* Navigate to the working directory that contains the exercises:
 ```plain
 cd /root/containers101
 ```{{exec}}

-* List the contents, each folder corresponds with a step
+* List the contents, each folder corresponds with a step:

 ```plain
 ls
 ```{{exec}}

-* Navigate to step 2
+* Navigate to step 2:

 ```plain
 cd step2
 ```{{exec}}

-* Evaluate the contents of the Dockerfile
+* Evaluate the contents of the Dockerfile:

 ```plain
 cat ~/containers101/step2/Dockerfile